-- If the diagnosis is clear and the lesion is asymptomatic then no further action is required.
+If the diagnosis is clear and the lesion is asymptomatic then no further action is required.
+Management options include:

-- In the elderly patient with oestrogen deficiency and symptoms, oestrogen cream may be useful.
+- In perimenopausal and postmenopausal women, oestrogen cream may be useful.

 - Warm salt baths and anti-inflammatory creams have been used, although some evidence suggests they lack efficacy.

 - If symptoms persist, caruncles can be removed using cauterisation, laser vaporisation, excision or even ligation.
 Cryotherapy or surgical excision may also be used.